 How to apply

-Teen Art Guides apply at the end of their sophomore or junior year to participate in the program during junior or senior year.
-Applicants interview with McNay staff in May and begin volunteering that summer.
+Teen Art Guide candidates apply at the end of their sophomore or junior year to participate in the program during junior or senior year.
+Applications for the 2019-2020 season are now CLOSED.

 - Submit an application by April 26, 2019